The Elder Scrolls V: Skyrim: Marketing and release

 Skyrim was announced at the Spike Video Game Awards on December 11, 2010; Howard appeared onstage during the awards and presented the announcement trailer, which introduced the game's story and revealed its "11–11–11" release date.
 It was the cover story for the February 2011 issue of the Game Informer magazine, wherein journalist Matt Miller wrote a fifteen-page article that revealed the first details about the game's story and gameplay.
 Asked about downloadable content (DLC) packages in a June 2011 interview, Howard expressed the team's intention to release DLC packages, having done so for previous releases; he revealed that it was the team's goal to release a lower number of DLC packages that were larger in content than those released for Fallout 3, as he felt that releasing a larger number of low-content packages was "chaotic".
 Via a press release, the team announced that the first two planned DLC packages would release on the Xbox 360 via Xbox Live a month ahead of PCs and the PlayStation 3.
-At the 2011 QuakeCon conference, the team unveiled Skyrims collector's edition package.
-Bundled with a copy of the game is a map of the game world, a 12-inch figurine of Alduin, as well as a 200-page concept art book and a DVD feature about the making of Skyrim.

 In October 2011, pictures of many pages of the manual of the game were leaked, later followed by footage from the introduction, revealing some more details.
 By November 1, 2011, a copy of the Xbox 360 version had been leaked and made available through the Internet, allowing those with a hacked Xbox 360 to play Skyrim 10 days before its release.
 In the Netherlands, the game was made available for purchase on November 7.
 On November 10, stores in Australia began selling the game ahead of its November 11 release date.

+On January 11, 2014, Bethesda partnered with 2K Games to bundle Skyrim with BioShock Infinite on the Xbox 360 and PlayStation 3.
+The bundle was released on February 11, 2014.

+Retail editions

+At the 2011 QuakeCon conference, the team unveiled Skyrim's "Collector's Edition" package.
+Bundled with a copy of the game is a map of the game world, a 12-inch figurine of Alduin, as well as a 200-page concept art book and a DVD feature about the making of Skyrim.
+A "Premium Edition" package consisting of the base game along with physical extras was released in Europe in October 2012.
+A "Legendary Edition" was released on June 4, 2013.
+It contains the version 1.9 patch and the three expansions, along with the main game.